 Loss-on-ignition was determined using a 500 mg sample.
-The sample, weighed into 30 mL beaker, was placed in a cold muffle furnace and brought up to 500° C over a period of 2 -3 hours.
+The sample, weighed into 30 mL beaker, was placed in a cold muffle furnace and brought up to 500° C over a period of 2-3 hours.
 The sample remained at this temperature for 4 hours and was then allowed to cool to room temperature for weighing.

 Uranium was determined using a neutron activation method with delayed neutron counting.
-A detailed description of the method is provided by Boulanger et al. (1975).
-In brief, 1 gram sample was weighed into a 7 dram polyethylene vial, capped and sealed. irradiation was provided by the Slowpoke reactor with an operating flux of $10^{12}$ neutrons/cm/second.
-The samples were pneumatically transferred from an automatic loader to the reactor, where each sample was irradiated for 60 seconds.
-After irradiation, the samples were again transferred pneumatically to the counting facility where, after a 10 second delay, the sample was counted for 60 seconds with six BF3 detector tubes embedded in paraffin.
+A detailed description of the original method is provided by Boulanger et al. (1975).
+In 1979, modifications related to the irradiation and counting times were introduced.
+In brief, a 1 gram sample was weighed in a 7 dram polyethylene vial, capped and sealed.
+The irradiation was provided by the Slowpoke reactor with an operating flux of 1012 neutrons/cm2/second.
+The samples were pneumatically transferred from an automatic loader to the reactor, where each sample was irradiated for 20 seconds.
+After irradiation, the samples were again transferred pneumatically to the counting facility where, after a 10 second delay, the sample was counted for 20 seconds with six BF3 detector tubes embedded in paraffin.
 Following counting, the samples were automatically ejected into a shielded storage container.
 Calibration was carried out twice a day as a minimum, using natural materials of known uranium concentration.